jes-a/meditation-app-fullstack-capstone/README.md

-# Meditation Tracker
+# insight•full

-The meditation tracker allows you to track the number of times your meditate and add notes on how your meditation session went.
+The insight•full app allows you to track your meditation sessions and add insights on how your session went.
+You can then view your practice over time and read your journal of insights gained during your sessions.

 ### Working Prototype

-View working prototype here: [Meditation Tracker](https://meditation-tracker.herokuapp.com/)
+View working prototype here: [insight•full](https://meditation-tracker.herokuapp.com/)

-* To log in to demo view: email: demo / pw: demo123
+* To log in to demo view: username: demo / pw: demo123

 ## Screenshots: MVP